oracle-livelabs/developer/visual-builder/studio/create-web-app/create-app/create-app.md

 3. Click **\+ Web Application** (or the **+** sign at the top of the pane).
 4. In the Create Web Application window, enter `hrwebapp` as the **Application Name**.
 (You can specify uppercase as well as lowercase characters in the application name, but the name is converted to lowercase.)
 Leave the **Navigation Style** set to the default, **None**, and click **Create**.

-    The application opens on the `main-start` page, which is the default home page created automatically for you.
+    The application opens on the **main-start** page, which is your application's default home page created automatically for you.
 By convention, a page name takes its flow as a prefix.
-This simple application uses only the `main` flow.
+This simple application uses only the **main** flow.
 More complex applications can have more than one flow.

     (You can ignore the **This dot says that you have made some changes** dialog that appears in the header for now; we'll explore Git changes in a later lab.)

     ![](images/designer.png "This image shows the Web Apps pane after the hrwebapp has been created.
 The app itself is open on the right, on the main-start page, showing the Components Palette.
 On the far right, the Properties tab shows the Page view.")

-    What you see under the `main-start` tab is your application's main work area.
-Just under `main-start` are several horizontal tabs: Page Designer, Actions, Event Listeners, and so on.
+    What you see under the **main-start** tab is your application's main work area.
+Just under main-start are several horizontal tabs: **Page Designer**, **Actions**, **Event Listeners**, and so on.
 Each tab provides editors to help you examine and modify artifacts used in the page.
-By default, the page opens in the Page Designer that features the Components palette, the Data palette, and the Structure view on the left edge of the work area.
+By default, the page opens in the **Page Designer** that features the **Components** palette, the **Data** palette, and the **Structure** view on the left edge of the work area.
 To design your pages, you'll drag UI components from the Components palette to the canvas.
 Once you add components, the hierarchy of those components on your page will show in the Structure view.

-    On the far right is the Properties pane, which lets you view or edit a component's properties.
+    On the far right is the **Properties** pane, which lets you view or edit a component's properties.
 When the entire page is selected (as it is now), the Properties pane shows the Page view, where you can choose a preferred page layout.
 Click **Properties** (the vertical tab located along the right-most edge of your browser) to hide the Properties pane and expand your work area.

     You can also move different panes to customize your work area.
 For example, right-click **Structure** at the bottom of your work area, then select **Move to Top Left** to move the Structure view right under **Components** and **Data**.